Should fluent readers be taught phonics?

 Some children get the hang of reading easily and become fluent readers.
 Is there any point in taking them through a structured phonics programme?

-As children progress through their education words get longer and children need strategies to chunk them into syllables and to spell them accurately.
+As children progress through their education, words get longer.
+Children need strategies to divide them into syllables and to spell them accurately.

-Many fluent readers are good spellers.
-They are the ones with a good visual memory.
-But some are not.
-Now if one can’t remember the shape of a word, what other strategies are there learning to spell a language with more than a million words made of 44 sounds and roughly 150 different representations for those sounds?
+Many fluent readers, particularly ones with good visual memories, are good spellers.
+Some, though, are not.
+If a child can’t remember the shape of a word, what other strategies are there for learning to spell – in a language with more than a million words made of 44 sounds and roughly 150 different representations for those sounds?

-You have to be able to break down a word into syllables and within each syllable into sounds.
-An then to know which graphemes represent those sounds.
+Children have to be able to break down a word into syllables and, within each syllable, into sounds.
+They then need to know which graphemes represent those sounds.

-Phonics is a methodical and effective way of learning our complex English Phonic Code and children who do not have a good visual memory will need it to become not only good readers but good spellers.
+Phonics is a methodical and effective way of learning our complex English Phonic Code.
+Even if they’re fluent readers, children who do not have good visual memories will need it to become not only good readers but also good spellers.

 Leave a Reply